 External management External ports Description Disabled Disabled The switch must be managed through the management module.
 No traffic is allowed on external ports.
 Disabled Enabled The switch must be managed through the management module.
 Data traffic is allowed on external ports.
 Enabled Disabled The switch can be managed through the management module or a blade server.
 No traffic is allowed on external ports.

-Enabled Enabled The switch can be managed through the management module, a blade server, or a management station that is connected through an external port.
+External management External ports Description Enabled Enabled The switch can be managed through the management module, a blade server, or a management station that is connected through an external port.
 Data traffic is allowed on external ports.

-To enable management through external ports, complete the following steps.
+To enable management through external ports, complete the following steps:

-- 1. Log on to the IBM Flex System Chassis Management Module (CMM) CLI as described in the User's Guide or Command Line Interface Reference Guide for the CMM.
-If necessary, obtain the IP address of the management module from your system administrator. - 2.
-Click I/O Module Tasks > Configuration and click the bay number that corresponds to the location of the switch that you installed. - Click Advanced Configuration and make sure that external management is enabled. - 4.
-Click I/O Module Tasks > Admin/Power/Restart and make sure that the external ports are enabled for the switch that you installed.
+- Log on to the management module as described in the User's Guide or Command Line Interface Reference Guide for your advanced management module.
+If necessary, obtain the IP address of the management module from your system administrator.
+The management-module window opens. - 2.
+Click I/O Module Tasks → Configuration and click the bay number that corresponds to the location of the switch that you installed. - 3.
+Click Advanced Configuration and make sure that external management is enabled. - 4.
+Click I/O Module Tasks → Admin/Power/Restart and make sure that the external ports are enabled for the switch that you installed.

-Configuring the switch through the SSHv2/Telnet interface
+Configuring the switch through the Telnet interface